More:

 • Negative thoughts (it may help to take a break for a few days if you have had a few stressful weeks)

 • Fear.
-Instead, have courage – while it depends on the field, it is normal to receive many rejections
+Instead, have courage – while it depends on the field, it is expected to receive many rejections

 • Air pollution.
 The lungs of those around you will be grateful